 Doctors determine IOP using a painless procedure called tonometry, which measures the force necessary to make an indentation in the eye.
 There are several methods, and the doctor may apply anesthetic eye drops to first numb the eye:

-- The applanation (Goldman) method uses a blue-light filter and a tonometer, a small, smooth cone-like device, attached to a slit-lamp, which is moved forward toward the patient's face.
+- The applanation (Goldmann) method uses a blue-light filter and a tonometer, a small, smooth cone-like device, attached to a slit-lamp, which is moved forward toward the patient's face.

 - Electronic indentation tonometry uses an electronic pen with a digital read-out.